-It is hopeless for the Negro to expect complete emancipation from the menial social and economic position into which the white man has forced him, merely by trusting in the moral sense of the [W]hite race....
-However large the number of individual [W]hite men who do and who will identify themselves completely with the Negro cause, the [W]hite race in America will not admit the Negro to equal rights if it is not forced to do so.
-Upon that point one may speak with a dogmatism which all history justifies.
-167
+It is hopeless for the Negro to expect complete emancipation from the menial social and economic position into which the white man has forced him, merely by trusting in the moral sense of the white race. . . .
+However large the number of individual white men who do and who will identify themselves completely with the Negro cause, the white intellectual solution may be as deserving of recognition as faith that our humanity will not always be subordinated because we are not white.").